tdwg/website/content/pages/conferences/2022/call-for-organized-sessions/index.md

 # 17–21 October 2022

+### Be there in person, or join the conference online!

+---

 ## Call for organized sessions

 The Biodiversity Information Standards (TDWG) annual conference in 2022 will be a hybrid meeting, hosted in Sofia, Bulgaria by: